jmjos/ratatoskr/README.md

 ## Installation

 There are several ways to compile the project.
-If you'd just like to use the project, please use the camke method.
+If you'd just like to use the project, please use the cmake method.

 ### Build Enviroment

-- Ubuntu 16.04 & Boost Libs & pugixml
+- Ubuntu 18.04 & Boost Libs & pugixml
 - CentOS 7 & boost-devel.x86_64 & pugixml-devel.x86_64
-- cmake 2.8
+- cmake 3.10.2
-- SystemC 2.3.1 http://www.accellera.org/images/downloads/standards/systemc/systemc-2.3.1a.tar.gz **NOT COMPATIBLE WITH 2.3.2**
+- SystemC 2.3.3 www.accellera.org/images/downloads/standards/systemc/systemc-2.3.3.gz
-- cmake assumes an installation of systemc to /usr/local/systemc-2.3.1 If not the case, please modify simulator/CMakeLists.txt
+- cmake assumes an installation of systemc to /usr/local/systemc-2.3.3 If not the case, please modify simulator/CMakeLists.txt

 ### Building with build script
 We provide a build script, which relys on cmake.
 It is provided run it via: